theangryangel/logstash-output-jdbc/README.md

 Example logstash configurations, can now be found in the examples directory.
 Where possible we try to link every configuration with a tested jar.

 If you have a working sample configuration, for a DB thats not listed, pull requests are welcome.

+## Development and Running tests
+For development tests are recommended to run inside a virtual machine (Vagrantfile is included in the repo), as it requires access to various database engines and could completely destroy any data in a live system.

+If you have vagrant available (this is temporary whilst I'm hacking on v5 support.
+I'll make this more streamlined later):
+  - `vagrant up`
+  - `vagrant ssh`
+  - `cd /vagrant`
+  - `gem install bundler`
+  - `cd /vagrant && bundle install && bundle exec rake vendor && bundle exec rake install_jars`
+  - `./scripts/travis-before_script.sh && source ./scripts/travis-variables.sh`
+  - `bundle exec rspec`

+## Releasing
+  - `bundle exec rake install_jars`
+  - `gem build logstash-output-jdbc.gemspec`
+  - `gem push`